Johns Hopkins UniversityEst. 1876

 Our strategies

-In recent years, the Krieger School has leveraged institutional strengths in key research areas to garner several significant gifts capable of transforming the school’s contributions to research and discovery.
-The Krieger School must continue to support investments in the Bloomberg Distinguished Professors Program, the SNF Agora Institute, the William H. Miller III Department of Philosophy, the William H. Miller III Department of Physics and Astronomy, and the Department of English.
+In recent years, the Krieger School has leveraged our exceptional strengths in key research areas to garner significant gifts capable of transforming the school’s contributions to research and discovery.
+We have completed faculty hiring in the Department of English and recruited new faculty into the SNF Agora Institute, the William H. Miller III Department of Philosophy, and the William H. Miller III Department of Physics and Astronomy.
+The Krieger School continues to be a key partner in the Bloomberg Distinguished Professorships Program, a position we aim to maintain via recruitment through defined clusters, including the emerging clusters with the Data Science and AI Institute.

-Sustain excellence in highly ranked departments and those poised to excel.
+Sustain excellence in pre-eminent departments and those poised to excel.

 Invest in emerging fields of study across the arts and sciences.